-Severe Potential Hazard, High plausibility.
-Applies to: Electrolyte Abnormalities, Arrhythmias
+Major Potential Hazard, High plausibility.
+Applicable conditions: Electrolyte Abnormalities

 The use of oxaliplatin has been associated with QT prolongation, and ventricular arrhythmias including fatal Torsade de Pointes.
 Therapy with oxaliplatin should be administered cautiously in patients with congestive heart failure, bradyarrhythmias, and electrolyte abnormalities.
 Correct hypokalemia or hypomagnesemia prior to initiating oxaliplatin and monitor these electrolytes periodically during therapy.
 Avoid oxaliplatin in patients with congenital long QT syndrome.

-Severe Potential Hazard, Moderate plausibility.
-Applies to: Pulmonary Impairment
+Major Potential Hazard, Moderate plausibility.
+Applicable conditions: Pulmonary Impairment

 Oxaliplatin has been associated with pulmonary fibrosis (<1% of study patients), which may be fatal.
 Caution should be exercised when administering oxaliplatin in patients with compromised pulmonary function.
 Patients should be instructed to immediately report symptoms of unexplained respiratory symptoms such as non-productive cough, dyspnea, crackles, or radiological pulmonary infiltrates.
 Close clinical monitoring of pulmonary function is recommended and oxaliplatin should be discontinued until further pulmonary investigation excludes interstitial lung disease or pulmonary fibrosis.

 Moderate Potential Hazard, Moderate plausibility.
-Applies to: Neurologic Disorder, Peripheral Neuropathy
+Applicable conditions: Neurologic Disorder, Peripheral Neuropathy

 Oxaliplatin for injection is associated with two types of neuropathy.
 An acute, reversible, primarily peripheral, sensory neuropathy that is of early onset, occurring within hours or one to two days of dosing, that resolves within 14 days, and that frequently recurs with further dosing and a persistent (>14 days), primarily peripheral, sensory neuropathy that is usually characterized by paresthesias, dysesthesias, hypoesthesias, but may also include deficits in proprioception that can interfere with daily activities (e.g., writing, buttoning, swallowing, and difficulty walking from impaired proprioception).
 Ice (mucositis prophylaxis) should be avoided during the infusion of oxaliplatin for Injection because cold temperature can exacerbate acute neurological symptoms.
 Therapy with oxaliplatin should be administered cautiously in patients with or predisposed to neurologic dysfunction.

 Moderate Potential Hazard, Moderate plausibility.
-Applies to: Neutropenia, Infection - Bacterial/Fungal/Protozoal/Viral
+Applicable conditions: Infection - Bacterial/Fungal/Protozoal/Viral

 The use of oxaliplatin for injection and 5-fluorouracil/leucovorin has been associated with sepsis, neutropenic sepsis and septic shock with fatal outcomes.
 Therapy with oxaliplatin should be administered cautiously in patients predisposed to neutropenia.
 Patients should be warned to report any febrile illness.